 You can withdraw a cheque, by request at our branches, or by contacting the office.
 Please allow a couple of days as the cheque needs to be signed by 2 officers.

 You can withdraw by BACS (electronic transfer directly to a bank account) this can be processed within 1 working day.
 A charge of £1 will be taken for this service.

-You can transfer money to your Prepaid Card.
-This can be processed within 1 working day.
-See the Prepaid Card page for details of charges.
+You can transfer money to your Engage Classic Account.
+This can be processed within one working day.
+See the Engage Classic Account page for details of charges.

 You will be asked to verify your Identity when applying or making withdrawals.
 Withdrawals will be refused if your loan is in arrears